RinYukiohara/KarnaBOT-Info/index.md

 As a thanks to the help from the Tales of Crestoria community, there are 20 servants who originate from the Tales games.
 These servants are a permanent part of the servant gacha pools.

-# Multi Roll

-There are 10 servants that can be summoned through the multi roll function, unfortunately there still is a delay in messaging so I ask that you be patient as all servants are loaded.
-I am still looking for a solution to this, either thought using embeds or code blocks, so this will be fixed in a later update.

 # FAQ

 ## Can I invite Karna BOT?